What Does a Technician Do For Equipment Maintenance?

 • Be aware of what the mechanical and electrical principles comprise.

-• Work in accordance with OSHA safety protocols and other regulations.
+• Work by OSHA safety protocols and other regulations.

 Soft Skills

-These are related to the way a technician adheres to the situation ,builds a positive relationship with their team members, and maintains a positive attitude.
+These are related to how a technician adheres to the situation, builds positive relationships with their team members, and maintains a positive attitude.

 • Problem-solving, team-working/building, and communication skills are a must.